blit-oni/arduino-led-webserver/README.md

 # RGB LED Control

 This project allows you to control an RGB LED strip using a web interface.
 You can adjust the red, green, and blue values to create different colors and control the brightness of the LED strip.
+And before you ask i wanted sliders instead of a color picker!
 ## Hardware Requirements

 - ESP8266 microcontroller